Jess Simpson (footballer)

-Jessica Simpson (born 13 January 2005) is an English professional footballer who plays as a defender for Women's Super League 2 club Southampton, on loan from WSL club Manchester United, and the England under-23 national team.
+Jessica Simpson (born 13 January 2005) is an English professional footballer who plays as a defender for WSL club Manchester United, and the England under-23 national team.

 Early life

 Simpson is from Clitheroe, in the Borough of Ribble Valley, Lancashire.
 She is from a sporting family background and her grandad previously played for Accrington Stanley.

 Youth career

 A product of the Manchester United Academy, Simpson began playing football aged four, joining Burnley aged ten.
 She then joined United aged eleven, followed by featuring for the under-16s, under-21s, and the academy team of the Professional Game League.
 Simpson featured in the under-21 side that won the Academy League and Cup in the 2021–22 season.

 Club career

 Manchester United

 On 27 January 2023, Simpson signed her first professional contract with WSL side Manchester United.
 She made her senior debut for United in a friendly match against Birkirkara FC in Malta.

 In July 2024, she returned to training after her injury on loan to Bristol City.
 Her shirt number was confirmed as 38 for the 2024–25 season.
 On 20 November, Simpson made her competitive debut for United in the 2024–25 League Cup against Everton, as a 60th minute substitute for a 2–0 victory.

 In January 2025, 90min referenced Simpson as one of six players who could be likely looking for a loan spell, having recovering from her ACL injury the previous season, and being "low down in the "pecking order" for her position at United.
 She signed a contract extension with United on 23 January 2025, keeping her at the club until 2027.

+Simpson made her first competitive start for United on 23 September 2026 during a WSL Players Cup match against Sheffield United.
+In this match, she scored her first goal for the club, an Olimpico goal, and provided two assists in a 10–1 victory.